 Research training is provided throughout the residency.
-Four months during PGY-3 and one month during PGY-4 are dedicated to research.
-The research rotation is monitored by the Resident Research Committee, which is chaired by the department Director of Research, Dianne Durham, PhD.
-Generally, data collection is completed during the four month rotation; while data analysis, preparation of presentations, and completion of manuscripts is all done subsequently.
-Research is performed in the departmental Auditory and Vestibular Neuroscience (AVN) Laboratory under the supervision of Dr. Durham or Dr. Hinrich Staecker, or in other laboratories within the Medical Center, as appropriate.
+Three months during PGY-3 are dedicated to protected research time.
+In addition, one to three months of additional protected research time is available during the PGY-4 year.
+The research rotations are monitored by the Resident Research Committee, which is chaired by the department Director of Research, Dianne Durham, PhD.
+Generally, data collection is completed during the three month rotation; while data analysis, preparation of presentations, and completion of manuscripts is all done subsequently.
+Research is performed in the departmental Auditory and Vestibular Neuroscience (AVN) Laboratory under the supervision of Dr. Durham or Dr. Hinrich Staecker.
+Other research opportunities are also available throughout the Medical Center.
 During residency, all OTOHNS residents are required to publish a minimum of one manuscript in a peer-reviewed journal.

 The AVN laboratory is located in the new, state-of-the-art, Kansas Life Sciences Innovation Center (KLSIC).
 This laboratory was originally established by Dr. Durham to investigate biochemical and anatomical changes in central auditory neurons following manipulation of peripheral auditory input, but has expanded to include central mechanisms of tinnitus, avian and mammalian hair cell regeneration, and the use of viral vectors to promote restoration of vestibular function.
 The OTOHNS Department employs lab technicians to oversee the day-to-day operation of the lab, and they are available to train residents in histological and molecular techniques.
 The laboratory is fully equipped for physiology and houses two soundproof booths, equipment for controlled noise exposure to laboratory animals, as well as equipment for measuring auditory evoked potentials and otoacoustic emissions.